 Clicking on an affiliate link does not change the price you pay, and will help me continue to test tablets and e-readers.
 Thank you for your trust and support!

-Along with the many positives of using tablets, I’ve also seen the negatives: iPads crashing just before going on stage, batteries that don’t hold up during long rehearsal days, and missing page turner pedals in concert.
+Along with the many positives of using tablets, I’ve also seen the negatives: iPads crashing just before going on stage, batteries dying during long rehearsal days, and page-turner pedals going missing right before a concert.

 Five tablets displaying sheet music on a piano.
 Only three of them are iPads.
 Photo: tablets-for-musicians.com

-I buy the iPads, tablets and e-readers with my own money and use them for as long as I like.
-This means that my reviews are always independent, long term and real life reviews.
+I buy the iPads, tablets, and e-readers with my own money and use them for as long as I like.
+This means that my reviews are always independent, long-term, and based on real-world use.

 Who is this article for?

-While this article is primarily aimed at beginners looking to get a foothold in the world of digital sheet music, I think even seasoned iPad users will find many interesting tidbits.
+While this article is primarily aimed at musicians getting started with digital sheet music, I think even seasoned iPad users will pick up a few useful tips.

 The transition from paper to digital sheet music can be intimidating, but getting started is easier than it looks, and it’s worth the effort.
-And best of all, there’s no need to do it all at once: it’s entirely possible (and even advisable) to take it one step at a time.
+Best of all, you don’t have to do everything at once: it’s entirely possible (and even advisable) to take it one step at a time.

 1. iPad for sheet music: Which size should you get?

-The Partita № 3 in E major for solo violin by Johann Sebastian Bach on the iPad Pro 13-inch.
+The Partita No. 3 in E major for solo violin by Johann Sebastian Bach on the 13-inch iPad Pro.
 Photo: tablets-for-musicians.com

-The latter has a screen that’s actually 12.9 inches (it’s specified on Apple’s website, but you have to love reading the footnotes – see #13 here).
+From there, things get a little more complicated.
+There’s another model with “13-inch” in its name: the much less expensive 13-inch iPad Air.
+Its screen is actually 12.9 inches (it’s specified on Apple’s website, but you have to enjoy reading the fine print – see footnote #19 here).
 This is the same screen size as the previous generation of iPad Pros, the aptly named 12.9″ iPad Pro.

-For reading sheet music comfortably on a large iPad, there are three models to consider, but only two screen sizes:
+For reading sheet music comfortably on a large iPad, there are now three families of models to consider, but only two display sizes:

 ISO A4 and Letter paper sizes compared to the 13-inch and 12.9-inch iPad screens.
-Areas and dimensions are those of the displays, not the tablets.
+Areas and dimensions are those of the displays, not the iPads.

-1.2 11-inch and smaller iPads: maybe too small for sheet music
+1.2 “Small” iPads: maybe too small for sheet music

 It’s even harder to navigate the range of smaller iPad models, which are fortunately a little less expensive.
-The current 11-inch iPad Pro has a diagonal of 11.1 inches, while the 11-inch iPad Air has a diagonal of 10.86 inches – again according to a reliable source: Apple (see footnote #1).
+The current 11-inch iPad Pro has an 11.1-inch screen, while the 11-inch iPad Air has a 10.86-inch screen – again according to a reliable source: Apple (see footnote #3).

 The 11-inch iPad Air thus has exactly the same screen size as the 10th (2022) and 11th (2025) generation “regular” iPad.